umass-compsci-220/umass-compsci-220.github.io/materials/discussions/Week 2 - Types and HOF.md

+---
+sidebar_position: 2
+---

-# Discussion 1: Higher Order Functions and Setup
+# Discussion 2: Types and HOFs

 Welcome to the first discussion!
 We hope these will be helpful and engaging for you.